-How to Compost Coffee Grounds | Dunkin’® Coffee
+How to Compost Coffee Grounds

-What Is Compost?
+What is Compost?

-Steps to Make Coffee Compost
+Steps to Composting with Coffee Grounds

-2. Pick the Location
+1. Pick the Location

-3. Gather Materials
+1. Gather Materials

 coffee grounds over vegetables

-5. Layer with Green Materials
+1. Layer Brown and Green Materials

+The first layer of your bin or pile should include brown materials.
+Twigs and sticks are a good base, followed by dried leaves and other carbon rich material.
 After the brown base, green materials should follow.
-Green leaves, flowers, fruit peels, and coffee grounds are all good options.
-All materials should still be moist, which makes used grounds from your home coffee perfect for the job.
+All materials should still be moist, which makes used coffee grounds from your at-home coffee perfect for the job.

-6. Continue to Layer
+1. Continue to Layer

 After the brown and green layers are set, collect kitchen and yard waste to add to your compost bin.
-Add these items in separate layers, and continue to do so until the bin is full.
+Add these items in separate layers and continue to do so until the bin is full.

 Whenever you add new material, blend the top layer with the other layers by spinning the bin or mixing with a shovel.
+This will help mix the materials and provide air to the pile, which is important for the composting process.
+Check the temperature of the compost pile regularly.
+If it gets too hot, add more brown materials.
+If it’s too cold, add more green materials.

 coffee grounds over salad

-8. Harvest the Soil
+1. Harvest the Soil

 Most DIY compost takes four to six months to be ready.
 Finished compost will be dark, crumbly, and smell like the earth.
 If materials are still in the process of breaking down, leave those in the pile or bin.
 Those materials will help new layers turn into compost.